kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

   Create an AnalysisTemplate for The Project that will follow the CPU usage of all containers in the namespace.

-  If the CPU usage **rate** sum for the namespace increases above a set value (you may choose a good hardcoded value for your project) within 10 minutes revert the update.
+  If the CPU usage **rate** sum for the namespace increases above a set value (you may choose a good hardcoded value for your project) within 10 minutes, revert the update.

-  Make sure that the application doesn't get updated if the value is set too low.
+  Make sure that the application doesn't get updated, if the value is set too low.

 </exercise>

 ### Other deployment strategies ###

 Kubernetes supports [Recreate](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#recreate-deployment) strategy which takes down the previous pods and replaces everything with the updated one.
 This creates a moment of downtime for the application but ensures that different versions are not running at the same time.
-Argo Rollouts supports [BlueGreen](https://argoproj.github.io/argo-rollouts/features/bluegreen/) strategy, in which a new version is run side by side to the new one but traffic is switched between the two at a certain point, such as after running update scripts or after your QA team has approved the new version.
+Argo Rollouts supports [BlueGreen](https://argoproj.github.io/argo-rollouts/features/bluegreen/) strategy, in which a new version is run side by side to the new one, but traffic is switched between the two at a certain point, such as after running update scripts or after your QA team has approved the new version.

 <exercise name='Exercise 4.05: Project v1.9'>